scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 In comparison to these time scales, clock offsets in the order of minutes are immaterial.

 Care should be taken to ensure that control plane instances and routers maintain coarse time synchronization.
 The specific methods used to achieve this synchronization are outside the scope of this document.
-If the clock drift between a router and its AS control plane instances exceeds the expiration time (which can range from 337.5 seconds to one day, see[](#hopfld)), packets may be dropped.
 Security considerations related to this issue are discussed in {{I-D.dekater-scion-controlplane}}.

 # Deployment Considerations